network-nick/Compress-Files/README.md

 # Compress-Files
-PowerShell script used for file archiving
+PowerShell function used for file archiving